laous/memories-nest/README.md

 # RestAPI

+* The application will run at 8080, you can chnage the port from ./src/main.ts
-This is a short documentation for the all routes handled.
+* This is a short documentation for the all routes handled.
+* The errors are handled - More infos will be added to the documentation later.

 ## Authentication : /auth/